-There are some variations of multiple used in the terminal multiple approaches:
+There are some variations of multiple users in the terminal multiple approaches:

 - Market to Book multiple: This compares stock’s market price to its book value.
 Market to Book multiple is an indication of how much shareholders are paying for the net assets of a company.

-- Price to Revenue multiple: It indicates the value of company’s stock price to its revenue.
-It’s an indicator of value placed on each dollar of company’s revenue or sales.
+- Price to Revenue multiple: It indicates the value of the company’s stock price to its revenue.
+It’s an indicator of the value placed on each dollar of the company’s revenue or sales.

 Here we need to know:

-- Multiple is derived from valuation of comparable companies.
+- Multiple is derived from the valuation of comparable companies.